-The Debt Service Fund expenditures exceeded revenues by over \$1.4 million in 2020 and by over \$2.6 million in 2019.
-This is primarily due to federal sequestration that reduced the interest subsidy on the Proposition S bonds payments and the \$1.2 million in interest on the crossover bonds that were held in escrow until the crossover date.
+The Debt Service Fund revenues exceeded expenditures by over \$5.9 million in 2022, but expenditures exceeded revenues by over \$1.0 million in 2021.
+The 2022 excess is primarily due to additional local taxes received and reduced principal and interest payments.
+The 2021 deficit is primarily due to federal sequestration that reduced the interest subsidy on the Proposition S bonds payments.